nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 * A version of NVDA is available on your computer (either a portable or installed version will work, but we strongly recommend that you install a copy of NVDA on your development computer).
 Download NVDA from the NV Access page at https://www.nvaccess.org.
 	* We recommend installing the latest master development version to keep up to date with core API changes.
 You can download the latest snapshots at https://community.nvda-project.org/wiki/Snapshots.
 * Python 2.7 series, version 2.7.14 32-bit for Windows: <https://www.python.org/download/releases/2.7.14/>.
+	* If you wish to work with Python 3, use Python 3.7.3, 32-bit for Windows.
 * SCons 2 or 3, version 2.3.0 or later for generating add-on packages (if using a 3.x release, use 3.0.1 or later): <http://www.scons.org/>.
 * Markdown 2.0.1 or later for generating add-on documentation: <https://pypi.python.org/pypi/Markdown/2.0.1>.
 * The GNU Gettext package for Windows for message localization support.
 The build can be found at: <http://gnuwin32.sourceforge.net/downlinks/gettext.php>.